Filleigh: Castle Hill

 Castle Hill is a privately owned Palladian country house built in 1730 by Hugh Fortescue, 14th Baron Clinton (1696–1751), who was created in 1751 Baron Fortescue of Castle Hill and Earl of Clinton.
 The house is occasionally opened to the public, whilst its surrounding garden and parklands are open to public access during spring and summer months.
 The Castle Hill estate borders the village.

 Much of the land is included in the estate covering a substantial area.
 Its grade I status in terms of landscape is due to its diversity.
 Included are a series of ornamental drives through garden and woodland, mature and replanted woodland as well as follies, some of impressive façade size.

 Railway

 In 1873, the Devon and Somerset Railway opened a line from Taunton to Barnstaple, including a station at Filleigh.
 This became part of the Great Western Railway in 1901, and closed in 1966.

-Lynmouth Flood

-Storms and severe flooding in August 1952 led to the Lynmouth Flood disaster.